mattsb42/accretion/doc/src/overview.rst

 #. **Artifact Builder.**
    Given a dependency definition, build a dependency artifact.
-#. **Region Replicator.**
-   Given a dependency artifact and contents details, replicate to multiple regions.
 #. **Layer Creator.**
    Given a dependency artifact and details, determine whether it differs from the previous Layer version.
    If it does, publish a new Layer version.
-#. **Simple API.**
+#. **Simple CLI.**
-   In addition to the lower-level resources that will build and orchestrate all of the above, a simple API should be defined that provides access to and information about all managed resources as well as the ability to create new resources.
+   In addition to the lower-level resources that will build and orchestrate all of the above, a simple CLI should be defined that provides access to important information about all managed resources as well as the ability to create new resources.

 Moving Forward
 ==============

-Moving forward, some additional features that should be added:
+Moving forward, some additional features that should be considered:

-#.
-Support for additional languages.
+* Support for additional languages.
   The system architecture is designed to support arbitrary languages, but initially only Python builders are defined.
-#.
-Support for private artifacts and Layers.
+* Support for private artifacts and Layers.
   This will require some way to define the permissions for a Layer.
-#.
-Support for private artifact repositories.
+* Support for private artifact repositories.
-#.
-Support for custom builders.
+* Support for custom builders.
   This could cover both additional languages and non-standard artifact repositories.
-#.
-Scheduled re-creation of Layers.
+* Scheduled re-creation of Layers.
-#.
-Event source for updates to public package repositories.
+* Event source for updates to public package repositories.
+* Global artifact replication.
+  The original plan was to have a single artifact builder with an artifact replication layer that would send those artifacts to all target regions.
+  This plan was abandoned because the full regional isolation is both much simpler to manage and probably a better idea for isolation anyway.
+  However, the artifact and layer builders are decoupled in such a way that a replication layer could still be added between them.
+  Depending on demand, we can reconsider this.
+* An API that provides all of the capabilities of the CLI.